maxfehrentz/SEMI-AUTOMATIC-SEGMENTATION-TOOL/README.md

 # A Semi-Automatic Segmentation Tool

 The tool in its current state works on grape bunch instance segmentation.
 It suggests masks and lets the user refine it via the iterative click-based method FocalClick.
-Make sure to use the Chrome browser.

 ## Installation on Linux and MacOS
 The tool can be either installed by a script or by manually executing the commands.
+Make sure to use the Chrome browser and Python 3.8.

 ### Installation script
 - Clone the repo.